 This first library from Fleeting Sound was recorded in early 2015 in the far south-eastern corner of east-Morocco.
 The land here is at the far western point of the plateau which extends 1500km east to west and at the foot of the north-western limit of the Saharan Atlas Mountains – the southern-most range of the Atlas Mountains, with the overall recording area at an elevation of around 800-1000m.

 Forget endless, empty, arid desert plains – whilst wildlife is relatively sparse, and conditions are harsh, this is a stunningly varied region, with every day revealing new and different landscapes.
 The 10-day expedition captured the start of spring, with larks and wheatears coming into song, briefly, before winter unexpectedly hit back with a rare dusting of snow and below-freezing nighttime temperatures.
-This gave an opportunity to record the purist of wind, with no background noise or biophony, as it interacted with the surfaces of rock, sand and vegetation.
-Before long the days were back at 25º, the first crickets were chirping gently in the sun, and the biting wind dropped to a light breeze, stirring tufts of vegetation as flocks of chorusing fulvous babblers passed through and larks displayed above…
+Before long though the temperature had rebounded to 25º, the first crickets were chirping gently in the sun, and the biting wind dropped to a light breeze, stirring tufts of vegetation as flocks of chorusing fulvous babblers passed through and larks displayed above…

 - 10 mono single-bird recordings